srini118us/Agents/MultiAgentGraph/knowledge_graph_builder/README.md

 This project is structured to facilitate a modular and scalable multi-agent system.
 Below is an overview of the key directories and files:

 *   **`agents/`**: Contains the implementations of various specialized AI agents, each responsible for a specific task within the knowledge graph generation pipeline.
     *   `researcher.py`: Implements the **Knowledge Extraction Agent**, responsible for gathering raw information.
     *   `synthesizer.py`: Implements the **Knowledge Synthesis Agent**, which processes and refines extracted information.
     *   `mapper.py`: Implements the **Knowledge Graph Builder Agent**, responsible for constructing the graph structure.

 *   **`helpers/`**: This consolidated directory contains reusable modules that provide external functionalities (formerly `tools/`) and general utility functions (formerly `utils/`) for the agents and application logic.
-    *   `serpapi_tool.py`, `wikipedia_tool.py`, `research_api_tool.py`: These files contain wrappers or direct implementations for interacting with external services and APIs (e.g., web search) that the agents might use for data collection or validation.
+    *   `serpapi_tool.py`, `wikipedia_tool.py`: These files contain wrappers or direct implementations for interacting with external services and APIs (e.g., web search) that the agents might use for data collection or validation.
-    *   `graphviz_exporter.py`: This module is crucial for visualizing the knowledge graph, handling the conversion of graph data into a format suitable for Graphviz and generating image outputs.
-    *   `generate_agent_flow_diagram.py`: A script to generate a visual diagram of the multi-agent system's internal flow.
     *   `config.py` (if present): Often used for managing application configurations and settings.

 *   **`workflows/`**: Defines the orchestration logic and state management for the multi-agent system, particularly if using frameworks like LangChain/LangGraph.